The Easiest Cloud Backup and Restore Solutions

 Cloud backup, also known as online backup or remote backup, is a service to backup main data center storage systems, remote office servers and storage devices, end-user devices such as laptops and tablets, and store the files on a remote server off-site.
 At the same time, the process is operated by your company, a hosting provider or cloud service provider.

-Benefits of cloud backup:
+◆Advantages of cloud backup

-Cost-effective: Compared with local or external backup, this way is much cheaper, because you don’t need to buy a larger drive for data storage, and by contrast, some of the cloud backup provider will offer you an external hard drive for disaster recovery.
+Cost-effective: Compared with local or external backup, this way is much cheaper, because you don’t need to buy a larger drive for data storage, and by contrast, some of the cloud backup providers will offer you an external hard drive for disaster recovery.